stefangweichinger/ansible-rclone/README.md

   OWNER: root
   GROUP: root

-These variables allows for setting the ownership of the directory and config file for rclone.
-They are mostly needed if configuring rclone to run as an other user then root.
-But the defualts are set to preserve the defaults setting.
+These variables allow for setting the ownership of the directory and config file for rclone.
+They are mostly needed if configuring rclone to run as an other user than root.

 ```
 rclone_configs: